 Catholic Safeguarding Standards Agency

-The Catholic Standards Safeguarding Agency CSSA is a new central agency will be created which will be a professional standards body to which all Catholic Dioceses and Religious Life Groups in England and Wales will be accountable.
+The Catholic Standards Safeguarding Agency CSSA is a new central agency has been created as the professional standards body to which all Catholic Dioceses and Religious Life Groups in England and Wales will be accountable.
 This replaces the current Catholic Safeguarding Advisory Service (CSAS) and National Catholic Safeguarding Commission (NCSC).
-The CSSA will be under the responsibility of an independent management board, and led by a CEO for day-to-day operations.
+The CSSA is under the responsibility of an independent management board, and led by a CEO for day-to-day operations.